St. Agnes Cathedral in Rockville Centre.

 The diocese’s contribution will come in part from the sale of some of its properties such as land at its former seminary in Lloyd Harbor and its headquarters in Rockville Centre, church officials said.

-Insurance companies will add in just over $85 million for the global settlement and Counsel for the Creditor's Committee, a legal firm that represents the interests of the survivors, will contribute $3 million.
+Insurance companies will add in just over $85 million for the global settlement and Counsel for the Creditor's Committee, a group of lawyers that represent the interests of the survivors, will contribute $3 million.

 The diocese declared bankruptcy on Oct.
 1, 2020, citing potential payouts from the New York State Child Victims Act.
 The law opened a one-year window allowing childhood victims of sex abuse to file lawsuits regardless of how long ago the alleged abuse occurred.
 The window was extended to two years because of the COVID-19 pandemic.